 And, be sure to experience the fun of cracking open a coconut and extracting the white meat.
 It's educational and entertaining for the kids too.

-Freshly grated coconut is the perfect ingredient for these homemade coconut cake recipes.
+Freshly grated coconut is the perfect ingredient for these old fashioned coconut cake recipes.
 You will love the freshness of its flavor.

 Shredded coconut meat prepared from scratch tastes so much better than the store-bought kind, and you get to drink the ambrosial coconut water too.